 A growing body of research is showing a solid connection between decreased blood flow from cardiovascular disease and low frequency hearing loss.
-Reduced blood flow in the body can cause the restriction of blood flow in the inner ear, causing irreversible damage and low frequency hearing loss.
+Reduced blood flow in the body can cause the restriction of blood flow in the inner ear, causing irreversible damage and low frequency hearing loss (Learn more about 3 types of hearing loss ).
 The pattern of this hearing loss can be seen in hearing tests …thus the connection between cardiovascular disease and audiometric patterns.

 The following figure illustrates the proposed relationship between cardiovascular disease and low-frequency hearing loss.
 For this model…cardiovascular disease leads to low frequency hearing loss.